AdobeDocs/certification.en/help/certifications/acs/acs-e-developer.md

 ---
 title: Adobe Campaign Standard Certification
-description: You have technical knowledge about audience segmentation, destination exports, and activation on real time basis for unified profiles that adhere to data and privacy regulations, customer data platforms (CDP) and knowledge of Adobe Experience Platform.
+description: Gain technical knowledge about audience segmentation, destination exports, and activation on real-time basis for unified profiles that adhere to data and privacy regulations, customer data platforms (CDP) and knowledge of Adobe Experience Platform.
 solution: Campaign Standard
 role: Developer
 ---